 Common problems Skilled Immigration New Zealand applicants face

 Engineering New Zealand or IPENZ guidelines are quite clear about what elements you need to include in your KA02 report.
 However, you need to fully understand what exactly does it mean by the 'complex engineering problems.
 WriteCDR has a team of highly qualified engineers who very-well understand the nuances of your specific domain and can offer you assistance in coming up with the Work Episodes that can highlight each element appropriately and adequately.

-IPENZ competence assessment process is evidence-based.
-You need to submit work records, email correspondences, or files to show that you actually worked on the project you’ve written about in your work episode.
+IPENZ competency assessment process is evidence-based.
+You need to submit work records, email correspondences, or files to show that you actually worked on the project you've written about in your work episode.
 If you do not have the files with you, you might have to prepare them too.
 The absence of calculations, charts, and sections that relate to your work episodes may result in the rejection of your KA02 report.

 Normally people include 1-4 work episodes in their KA02 report and if you are not aware of what you should focus on or how to highlight your technical skills and knowledge, you may find it difficult to pen the report that can show you in the favourable light.

 There is a deadline to submit your KA02 report to IPENZ.
 Normally, you receive a reminder email three to six months before your assessment date.
-But if you don’t, you are responsible for enquiring about your submission deadline.
+But if you don't, you are responsible for inquiring about your submission deadline.
 Waiting until the last minute to prepare your KA02 report can prove fatal for your visa application.